Bank of England more upbeat on economy but in no rush on rates

 LONDON Britain's unemployment rate will fall much faster than previously expected due to a strengthening economic recovery, the Bank of England said on Wednesday, but it stressed that it was in no hurry to raise interest rates.

-In a set of new, upbeat forecasts, the central bank said unemployment could hit 7 percent late next year if interest rates stay unchanged, around two years earlier than it expected in August.

-That was when Governor Mark Carney committed to keeping interest rates at a record low 0.5 percent until unemployment falls to 7 percent - something the BoE predicted at the time could take three years.
+Governor Mark Carney committed in August to keep interest rates at a record low 0.5 percent until unemployment fell to 7 percent - something the BoE predicted at the time could take three years.

-Carney reiterated on Wednesday, however that a fall in unemployment would not be an automatic trigger for an increase in interest rates.

-Some economists said the new forecasts risked confusing British consumers and businesses because of the size of the changes and differing scenarios for its jobs forecast.
+But in a new set of brighter economic forecasts, the central bank said unemployment could hit 7 percent in the last three months of 2014, around two years earlier than it expected in August.

 However, the central bank stressed that its Monetary Policy Committee was not about to raise interest rates any time soon, as headwinds remained, particularly from the euro zone.